Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

 tests are provided for init_protocol, init_segment and set_udp_socket
 functions.

-1.2.
-Use run shell scripts to build and run the RFT applications
+-  Using shell scripts to build and run the RFT applications

 The following two shell scripts are provided as convenient ways to the run the applications:

-    run-server.sh to compile and run the rft_server (which also compiles the rft_client)
+    - run-server.sh to compile and run the rft_server
+        (which also compiles the rft_client)

-    run-client.sh to compile and run the rft-client
+    - run-client.sh to compile and run the rft-client

 By default, the run-server.sh script will compile the applications and start the server on port 20333, and the run-client.sh script will start